KyryloChalov/Parking/README.md

 - PostgreSQL (available in the Docker container or cloud-based)
 - Redis (available in the Docker container or cloud-based)
 - Mail account with SMTP server for sending emails
-- Cloudinary account for storing and editing photos

 **Steps:**